The Lambrechts-Stanley Model of Configuration Spaces: Labeled graph complexes

-One can see from the proof of \textcite{CattaneoMneev2010} that $d\varphi$ can in fact be chosen to be any pullback of a form cohomologous to the diagonal class $\Delta_{M} \in \OmPA^{n}(M \times M)$.
-We will make further adjustments to the propagator $\varphi$ in \Cref{prop.phi-phi}.
+The proofs of~\cite{CamposWillwacher2016} relies on earlier computations given in~\cite{CattaneoMneev2010}, where this propagator is studied in detail.
+One can see from the proofs of~\cite[Section 4]{CattaneoMneev2010} that $d\varphi$ can in fact be chosen to be any pullback of a form cohomologous to the diagonal class $\Delta_{M} \in \OmPA^{n}(M \times M)$.
+We will make further adjustments to the propagator $\varphi$ in Proposition~\ref{prop.phi-phi}.
+Recall $p_{u}$, $p_{uv}$ from Equation~\eqref{eq:proj-fm-m}.